-The Valley provides a major west-east corridor for migrants moving between the high country west of Sydney and the coast and it serves as a significant stepping-stone across Sydney’s urban south for migrants moving north-south.
-The over 100 bird species that have been seen here are a testament to the Valley¹s diversity and strategic location.
+The valley provides a major west-east corridor for migrants moving between the high country west of Sydney and the coast and it serves as a significant stepping-stone across Sydney’s urban south for migrants moving north-south.
+Over 100 bird species that have been seen here which is a testament to the valley’s diversity and strategic location.

-The most common small birds you might see are Superb Fairy Wrens, New Holland Honeyeaters & Silvereyes.
-A good place to spot wrens and also Red Browed Finches is at the Paperbark Creek crossing near the Bray Ave Wetland, where they come to bathe.
+The most common small birds you might see are Superb Fairy Wrens, New Holland Honeyeaters and Silvereyes.
+A good place to spot wrens and also Red Browed Finches is at the Paperbark Creek crossing near the Bray Ave wetland, where they come to bathe.
 Common larger birds include Red Wattlebirds and Rainbow Lorikeets, wherever there are flowering gums or Illawarra Flame trees in summer.

 A quiet barbecue in Girrahween Park is likely to be visited by the Grey Butcherbirds that live there, and you might see Rosellas or even a King Parrot in the surrounding trees.
 If the ubiquitous Noisy Miners are getting agitated, the resident Brown Goshawk may be on the move.

-In Summer, you can hear the racket created by cuckoos or a flock of Sulphur Crested or Yellow Tailed Black cockatoos flying over.
+In summer, you can hear the racket created by cuckoos or a flock of Sulphur Crested or Yellow Tailed Black cockatoos flying over.
 The Spotted Pardalotes and Eastern Whip Birds are more likely to be heard than seen.
-We also have a resident pair of Kookaburras, who’s laugh can often be heard as they call out to mark their territory.
+We also have a resident pair of Kookaburras, whose laugh can often be heard as they call out to mark their territory.